me2beats/godot-tips-and-tricks/README.md

   - make is short and clear
   - don't repeat existing tips/tricks
   - be polite
-  - attach images and videos if it makes the tip/trick clear
+  - attach images and videos if it makes the tip/trick clearer
-  - note: tips/tricks can be closed/removed
+  - note: tips/tricks can be closed/removed, main reasons:
+    - the issue is not a tip/trick
+    - there are better solutions
+    - the tip/trick author insults someone or calls for illegal and unethical actions, behaves bad.
-  - links can be added; don't attach only links, describe it.
+  - links can be added; don't attach only links, describe the tip/trick.
   - add timecodes to video links (not necessary but preffered)